ChenLiu-1996/CitationMap/README.md

     - Open your Google Scholar profile.
 The URL should take the form of `https://scholar.google.com/citations?user=GOOGLE_SCHOLAR_ID`.
 In this case, your Google Scholar ID is just the string `GOOGLE_SCHOLAR_ID`.
     - Please kindly ignore configuration strings such as `&hl=en` (host language is English) or `&sortby=pubdate` (sort the works by date of publication).
+    - **NOTE**: If you have publications/patents that you _manually added into the Google Scholar page_, you might want to temporarily delete them while you run this tool.
+They might cause errors due to incompatibility.

 3. In an empty Python script, run the following.
 More input arguments are shown in [the demo script](https://github.com/ChenLiu-1996/CitationMap/blob/main/demo/demo.py).